Living Legacies

 excellent biography also reveals the

-identity of ‘Mrs Angela Mond’
+identity of ‘Mrs Angela Mond’ and ‘Miss Constance Schweich’.
+A sister of

-and ‘Miss Constance Schweich’.
-A sister of Ludwig’s, Philippina or ‘Phinchen’, who died young, had been married
+Ludwig’s, Philippina or ‘Phinchen’, who died young, had been married to a

-to a certain Leopold Schweich.
-The couple had a
+certain Leopold Schweich.
+The couple had a daughter, Constance, and a son,

-daughter, Constance, and a son, Emil.
-Both children developed very close ties
+Emil.
+Both children developed very close ties to their Uncle Ludwig and Aunt

-their famously rich cousin Alfred: Constance married Alfred’s brother-in-law
+Frida and also to their famously rich cousin Alfred: Constance married Alfred’s

-brother and a sister of his wife.
-Constance, Cohen tells us, ‘lived almost as a
+Alfred married a brother and a sister of his wife.
+Constance, Cohen tells us,

-daughter’ with her rich London uncle and aunt.
-She was the ‘Miss Constance Schweich’ who founded the first series of lectures at the
+‘Miss Constance Schweich’ who founded the first series of lectures at the

 British Academy in 1908 in memory of her father Leopold.
 Judging from her name